-If you are visiting Budapest in summer, take a perfect day trip to Lake Balaton Hungary, and thank me later!
+If you are visiting Budapest in summer, take a perfect day trip to Lake Balaton, Hungary, and thank me later!

 What is Lake Balaton?